 Erasure essay collection: Teen Queen Training

 A full-length erasure of the 1963 Seventeen Book of Etiquette and Entertaining, redacting and reinterpreting the rules of being a teenage girl in the late-1990s.
-The collection follows the narrator as she navigates her shifting understanding of the world she occupies, which requires the presentation of certain emblems of success while demanding the obfuscation of any doubt.
+Teen Queen Training follows the narrator as she navigates her shifting understanding of the world she occupies, which requires the presentation of specific emblems of success while simultaneously demanding the obfuscation of any doubt.